Bone Grafting Promotes Bone Growth

 Bone morphogenetic protein works because it mimics the exact structure of the molecules that support bone growth in your body.
 Using your body’s existing healing channels is an ideal way to promote healing and growth.
 Our staff works hard to find the safest and most effective treatment methods for our patients, and BMP is an excellent way to help promote bone healing and growth after surgery.

 Benefits of Using BMP

 Platelet-rich plasma (PRP) is a specialized substance that is a by-product of blood.
 It allows us to supply a high concentration of our patient’s blood platelets directly to the surgical site.
 This technique sends three to five times the number of platelets in a typical blood sample to the site, prompting bone and gum tissue growth, which speeds up healing in the mouth and offers patients a more comfortable recovery.
-At Oral Surgery Specialists of Oklahoma, patients have the choice to utilize platelet-rich plasma to assist in an optimal recovery following treatment.

 Why Utilize Platelet-Rich Plasma?